opendocsg/slw-judgments-backfill/2008_SGCA_33/report.md

 **Introduction**

-1       This is an appeal against the decision of the High Court judge (“the Judge”) in _Lau Yu Man v Wellmix Organics (International) Pte Ltd_ [2007] SGHC 223 (“the second GD”), where he ordered that Wellmix Organics (International) Pte Ltd (“the Company”) be wound up pursuant to s 254(1)( _c_ ) of the Companies Act (Cap 50, 2006 Rev Ed) on the basis that the Company had suspended its business for more than a year.
-This winding-up order followed hard on the heels of the Judge’s refusal to grant an extension of time to the Company to make good its persistent disregard of the requirements of the Companies Act and the Companies Regulations (Cap 50, Rg 1, 1990 Rev Ed) in accordance with his earlier order in _Lau Yu Man v Wellmix Organics (International) Pte Ltd_ [2007] SGHC 96 (“the first GD”).
+1       This is an appeal against the decision of the High Court judge (“the Judge”) in _Lau Yu Man v Wellmix Organics (International) Pte Ltd_ <span class="citation">[2007] SGHC 223</span> (“the second GD”), where he ordered that Wellmix Organics (International) Pte Ltd (“the Company”) be wound up pursuant to s 254(1)( _c_ ) of the Companies Act (Cap 50, 2006 Rev Ed) on the basis that the Company had suspended its business for more than a year.
+This winding-up order followed hard on the heels of the Judge’s refusal to grant an extension of time to the Company to make good its persistent disregard of the requirements of the Companies Act and the Companies Regulations (Cap 50, Rg 1, 1990 Rev Ed) in accordance with his earlier order in _Lau Yu Man v Wellmix Organics (International) Pte Ltd_ <span class="citation">[2007] SGHC 96</span> (“the first GD”).
 The appellants vigorously contested the winding-up order on the basis that the Judge failed to assess all the relevant factors in exercising his discretion to wind up the Company, including the consideration that the winding-up application was in itself an abuse of process.

 2       Having carefully considered the submissions of both parties and reviewed the evidence before us, we allowed the appeal.
 We now give the detailed grounds for our decision.